DroneEngage FAQ

 Via Terminal:

-sudo systemctl status de_commLook for
+sudo systemctl status de_comm,sudo systemctl status de_mavlink,sudo systemctl status de_cameraLook for

 active (running)in green.Press